mountolive/eltiempo/README.md

      The "eltiempo" cli retrieves the temperature of any city in Barcelona.
      It can prompt today's temperature, average minimum and/or average maximum weekly temperature, in Celsius degrees.

+     Any combination of the following flags can be passed to the command

      FLAGS
-     --today, -t   Will prompt today's temperature for the passed city.
+     --today, -today, -t    Will prompt today's temperature for the passed city.
-     --av-max, -u  Will prompt average maximum temperature of the week for that city.
+     --av_max, -av_max, -u  Will prompt average maximum temperature of the week for that city.
-     --av-min, -d  Will prompt average minimum temperature of the week for that city.
+     --av-min, -av_min, -d  Will prompt average minimum temperature of the week for that city.
+     --help, -help, -h      Will prompt this help menu (Ignoring any other param)

      PARAMETER
         The Barcelona's city of which you want to retrieve its temperature